 Mountains

 When hiking, all I need is in my backpack and the only things I care about are food, pee, and sleep.
 Hence, I forget the world below.
 Whenever I feel unsettled, I retreat to the mountains.
 Life is so simple up there that my brain switches off and my batteries recharge.
-It is where my thoughts calm down and my mind finds peace.
-What really matters becomes clear and I see my true path ahead of me.
-In the mountains, I feel balanced, and my heart enjoys a lightness that I never really find elsewhere.
-This is what I want people to experience that come hiking with me.
+My mind quiets, my thoughts slow down, and I can breathe again.
+I see clearly what really matters and where my path is leading.
+In the mountains, I feel grounded and at peace.
+There is a lightness in my heart that I rarely find anywhere else.
+This is what I want others to experience when they come hiking with me.

 Traveling

-When I was elven years old, my cousin went to the U.S. for a high school exchange programme.
-That was the moment, when I started to plan my first travel.
-Five years later, I went to study for a year in Canada.
-Since then, I have not missed an opportunity to study, work or travel abroad.
-For me, the end of one adventure only means the beginning of planning the next one.
-After high school, I volunteered for a year in Guatemala, studied part of my bachelor’s degree in Copenhagen, my master’s degree in Nottingham and worked for six years in London.
-In between, I lived in Munich and now settled in Bonn, where I work as an economist.
+When I was eleven years old, my cousin went to the United States for a high school exchange program.
+That was the moment I began planning my first trip.
+Five years later, I spent a year studying in Canada.
+After finishing school, I volunteered for a year in Guatemala, studied part of my bachelor's degree in Copenhagen, completed my master's in Nottingham, and spent six years working in London.